Which is the first National Park in India? Jim Corbett?

 Which is the First National Park in India

-In 1956, Hailey National Park was officially renamed Jim Corbett National Park after the brave hunter and naturalist Jim Corbett.
-Jim Corbet is known for killing man-eater tigers of this Forest and Wildlife in India and saving the lives of people nearby.
+In 1956, Hailey National Park was officially renamed Jim Corbett National Park in honour of the brave hunter and naturalist Jim Corbett.
+Jim Corbett is known for killing man-eating tigers in the forests and Wildlife of India and saving the lives of people nearby.

-Out of the 104 national parks in our country, Jim Corbett National Park was the first and oldest forest in India and Asia.
-The Indian Government has always taken active steps to protect the forested lands to stop globalization from robbing nature.
+Of the 104 national parks in our country, Jim Corbett National Park is the first and oldest national park in India and Asia.
+The Indian government has always taken active steps to protect the forested lands and stop globalisation from robbing nature.

 Jim Corbett National Park’s old name

-Jim Corbett National Park was initially named Hailey National Park, later changed to Ramganga National Park and then to its present name.
-The park is located in the Himalayas foothills.
+Jim Corbett National Park, located in the foothills of the Himalayas, was initially named Hailey National Park, later changed to Ramganga National Park, and then to its present name.

 Where is Jim Corbett located?

-The Jim Corbett National Park is 50 km Ramnagar Uttarakhand northwest in Nainital district and Pauri Garhwal district of southern Uttarakhand, pin 244715.
+The Jim Corbett National Park is 50 km northwest of Ramnagar, Uttarakhand, in the Nainital district and the Pauri Garhwal district of southern Uttarakhand, pin 244715.

 How to reach Jim Corbett National Park

-Rules and regulations followed in Jim Corbett National Park
+Rules and regulations are followed in Jim Corbett National Park

 • Visitors must obtain a permit before entering the park.